Doctor of Osteopathic Medicine (DO) - Georgia Campus

 DO Graduate Statistics

-PCOM reports annually statistics related to Part III NBOME board exam results and the number of students who applied to and obtained placement in a graduate medical education program accredited by the American Osteopathic Association or the Accreditation Council for Graduate Medical Education or the military.
-These statistics may be found on the PCOM web site at:https://www.pcom.edu/program-statistics/doctor-of-osteopathic-medicine.html
+PCOM annually reports statistics related to the Comlex Level 3 board exam results and the number of students who applied to and obtained placement in a graduate medical education program accredited by the Accreditation Council for Graduate Medical Education (ACGME) or the military.
+These statistics may be found on the PCOM website: https://www.pcom.edu/program-statistics/doctor-of-osteopathic-medicine.html